Cesar-mlw/Higgs-Project/README.md

 ### What is this?
 ---

-This is a game developed by a group of students at ESPM for their conclusion assignment, it is part of a bigger plan which involves a studio that bases its creations on the smart use of artificial intelligence
+This is a game developed by a group of students at ESPM for their conclusion assignment, it is part of a bigger plan which involves a studio that bases its creations on the creative use of artificial intelligence

 ### Purpose
 ---